California probes 'Big Oil' over plastic pollution

 It was not immediately clear what the ramifications of the investigation would be, or what penalties any firm might face.

-But an investigation by California -- the most populous and wealthiest state in the US -- could at least highlight an issue that scientists say we should be concerned about.
+But an investigation by California -- the most populous and wealthiest US state -- could at least highlight an issue that scientists say we should be concerned about.

 © 2022 AFP